yonkahlon/Zenject/README.md

 Using [Inject] methods to inject dependencies is the recommended approach for MonoBehaviours, since MonoBehaviours cannot have constructors.

+Also note that you can define your inject methods to have return type IEnumerator.
+In this case, they will be started as a coroutine.
+In the case where the object is a MonoBehaviour, it will be started as a coroutine on itself, and otherwise it will use the "Context" MonoBehaviour that the object is in (that is, either ProjectContext, SceneContext or GameObjectContext)

 **Recommendations**

 Best practice is to prefer constructor injection or method injection to field or property injection.